VGLoic/hardhat-soko/README.md

 There are two available utils in order to retrieve a contract artifact, it would depend on the task at hand:

-- start with a contract, select one of its available release
+- start with a contract, select one of its available tag

 ```ts
 import { project } from "../.soko-typings";